l7mp/stunner/doc/DEPLOYMENT.md

 Note that for STUNner to be able to connect two or more WebRTC clients in the headless model *all* the clients *must* use STUNner as the TURN server.
-This is because STUNner opens the transport relay connections *inside* the cluster, on a private IP address, and this address is reachable only to STUNner itself, but not for external clients or STUN/TURN servers.
+This is because STUNner opens the transport relay connections *inside* the cluster, on a private IP address, and this address is reachable only to STUNner itself, but not for external STUN/TURN servers.

 ### Media-plane model